Advising

 You will be given the appropriate section number to register for.

-Once you are nearing the completion of your internship, make sure that you submit Student Work Report and that your supervisor submits Employer’s Student Evaluation Form.
+Once you are nearing the completion of your internship, make sure that you submit a Student Work Report and that your supervisor submits an Employer’s Student Evaluation Form.
 Both forms are needed in order for grades to be submitted.

 Graduate Students: